mohamedelsaid056/Ecommerce_dotnet_angular/README.md

 ### For Adding loading indicators waiting for getting Data form API Request usnig spinner
 A library which has loading spinners for Angular    [ngx-spinner](https://www.npmjs.com/package/ngx-spinner)

+# Store Data
+using SQLite for products and related entities for shopping at Development enviroment
+using SQLserver for products and related entities for shopping at Production enviroment using PostgreSQL for Identity tables